hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 ---

 **July 13, 2020.** *Linguistic relativism is the notion that language determines reality.
-Here, we introduce a variant called cognitive relativism, and consider the inner life of a bat.
+Here, I introduce a variant called cognitive relativism, and interrogate the inner life of a bat.
 This will prepare us (hopefully) to think about alien mathematics!*

 #### Linguistic relativism in brief